zarteastb-collab/stargate-backend/README.md

 ### API Endpoints

-- **GET /**: Returns a welcome message.
+- **GET /api/**: Returns a welcome message.
 - Additional endpoints can be defined in `index.js`.

 ### Deployment

-This project is configured to be deployed on Render.
+This project is configured for deployment on Render.
 Ensure that the `.render.yaml` file is properly set up with the necessary environment variables and commands.

 ### Contributing

 Feel free to submit issues or pull requests for improvements or bug fixes.

-### License
+## License

 This project is licensed under the MIT License.